AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Operator Overloading.md

 ## Special Cases
-The following operators have special rules associated with them.
-Yes, all of these are on the test for CSC-1720.
+The following operators are special cases.
+Only the stream insertion/extraction, and prefix/postfix operators are on the test for CSC-1720.

 ### Stream Insertion and Extraction Operators (<< and >>)